Could electric vehicles put an end to wars over oil? | CBC News

 For one thing, there is a strong push to develop hydrogen for fuel-cell electric vehicles, with countries like China, Japan and Germany, among others, hoping to corner the market.

-At the same time, while clean electricity can be produced just about anywhere, EV engines are made of materials — such as lithium, cobalt and nickel — that are still geographically concentrated and need to be mined.
+At the same time, while clean electricity can be produced just about anywhere, EV motors are made of materials — such as lithium, cobalt and nickel — that are still geographically concentrated and need to be mined.

-"These are all extractive sectors, they're all traded as commodities and they have geopolitical, economic but also environmental and social impact characteristics that have some parallels with oil," said Thea Riofrancos, an assistant professor of political science at Providence College in Rhode Island.
+"These are all extractive sectors, they're all traded as commodities and they have geopolitical, economic but also environmental and social impact characteristics that have some parallels with oil," said Thea Riofrancos, an associate professor of political science at Providence College in Rhode Island.

 Riofrancos, the author of an upcoming book entitled Extraction: The Frontiers of Green Capitalism, said mining these resources can still lead to the contamination of soil, water and air; loss of biodiversity; and dispossess people who live on the land.